 Carlos Ghosn maintains both French and Brazilian citizenship.
 He and his wife, Carole, have homes in France, Japan and Brazil.
 His work travel is scheduled six months to a year in advance; in a typical month, he divides his time between a week in Paris, a week in Japan, and the remaining weeks in the United States, Morocco, Russia, Indonesia, and wherever else Groupe Renault’s far-flung operations may demand his attention.
 In his understandably limited spare time, he serves on the International Advisory Council of Tsinghua University in Beijing and the Strategic Council of Saint Joseph University in Beirut.

-On November 2018, Carlos Ghosn and an associate were arrested in Tokyo.
+In November 2018, Carlos Ghosn and an associate were arrested in Tokyo.
 Prosecutors alleged that documents Ghosn had supplied to Japanese tax authorities had underreported his income by as much as $44 million.
 The same day, the CEO of Nissan announced that Ghosn would be removed as Chairman of the Board for acts of financial misconduct, including the diversion of company assets to his personal use.
+Mitsubishi followed suit a few days later.
+Ghosn resigned as Chairman and CEO of Renault in January 2019.
+Since his arrest, Japanese prosecutors have filed additional charges against Gohsn and he remains in detention while a bail application is pending.

 Not long after French automaker Renault acquired a controlling interest in Japan’s Nissan Motor Company, Carlos Ghosn was installed as president and CEO.
 Traditionalists were scandalized at the thought of a foreigner taking charge of this icon of Japanese industry, but the situation at Nissan was bleak, and a new approach was plainly called for.
 Ghosn promised to turn the company around in a year.